The Z Penguin in Generic Extensions of the Standard Model: Result for the penguin

 We present our result for the renormalised $Z$ penguin in the form of an effective vertex.
 The penguin function $C^\sigma_{d_{j}d_{i}Z}$ describing the transition between two light SM fermions $d_j \to d_i$ is defined in terms of the amputated vertex function as

 The function $C^\sigma_{d_{j}d_{i}Z}$, or $\hat C^\sigma_{d_{j}d_{i}Z}$ respectively, depends on all masses and couplings that appear; $\sigma = L,R$ stands for the chiral projection.
-Setting the external momenta and light fermion masses to zero in our results, we obtain in the 't~Hooft-Feynman gauge
+It is obtained by calculating the Feynman diagrams shown in Fig.~\ref{fig:Zdiagrams}, using the Feynman rules derived from the Lagrangian Eq.~\eqref{eq:generic_lagrangian}.
+In the physical meson decay process, the momentum transfer is much smaller than any of the internal particle masses.
+Accordingly, setting the external momenta and light fermion masses to zero in the matching calculation, the result in the 't~Hooft-Feynman gauge is

+The functions $C_0$ and $\tilde C_0$ can be found in Eqs.~\eqref{eq:loop-expl} and~\eqref{eq:relation}, respectively.
 The couplings are contained in the $\kappa$ and $k$ factors that are defined as follows:

 The sums in~\eqref{eq:zpenguin-result} run over all components of the fields (e.g., explicitly over $W^+$ and $W^-$ in the SM).
 Note that the scalar-index sums in~\eqref{eq:zpenguin-result} run only over physical fields; the contributions of would-be Goldstone bosons have been accounted for via the replacement of the Goldstone couplings in terms of couplings to physical particles, using Eq.~\eqref{eq:STI_3pt_GB_replacements}.
 The contribution of the $Z$ penguin to processes like rare $B$ and $K$ decays is not separately gauge-invariant without including the box contributions.
 We present the explicit generic results for completeness in Appendix~\ref{sec:app_box}.